-This small sitting park honors Private John J. Dwyer, a native of Queens who served and died in World War I. Dwyer grew up at 18 28th Street in Long Island City.
-He served as a Private First Class in Company M, 71st Infantry Regiment of the New York National Guard.
-Private Dwyer was killed in action on October 2, 1918, just 40 days before Armistice and the end of the war.
+This park honors Private John J. Dwyer, a native of Queens who died in World War I. Dwyer grew up at 18 28th Street in Long Island City and served as a Private First Class in Company M, 71st Infantry Regiment of the New York National Guard.
+Private Dwyer was killed in action on October 2, 1918, just 40 days before the armistice and the end of the war.

-In September 1980, the City of New York rededicated Dwyer Square.
-The square contains a flagpole with a yardarm that flies the United States, City of New York, and Parks flags; brick and concrete walkways; benches; and five trees, including three Japanese pagoda trees (Sophora japonica), a honey locust (Gleditsia tricanthos), and a green ash tree (Fraxinus pennsylvanica).
+In September 1980, the City rededicated Dwyer Square.
+The square contains a flagpole with a yardarm, brick and concrete walkways, benches and a diverse collection of trees, including Japanese pagoda, honey locust, and green ash.